flatironinstitute/sciware/34_PyPackaging/main.md

 - **Package building**
 - Package publishing <!-- .element style="color: #999999" -->

-For today, the tools we're focusing on are
-`pip` and (a little bit of) `setuptools`.
+Each of these offers many tools, but for today we're really only talking about `pip`
+(and maybe a little bit of [setuptools]https://setuptools.pypa.io/en/latest/).

 ### namespaces

-A [namespace](https://docs.python.org/3/glossary.html#term-namespace) creates a hierarchy of names.
+- A [namespace](https://docs.python.org/3/glossary.html#term-namespace) creates a hierarchy
+of names.

-Namespaces let packages define variables, functions, and classes without worrying about uniqueness.
+- Namespaces let packages define variables, functions, and classes without worrying about uniqueness.

 Example:
 - `numpy.linalg.norm()` is one function
 - `torch.norm()` is a different function
 - Both compute norms, but they have different parameters and work on different objects
-- You can use both because the namespace (`numpy` vs `torch`) clarifies what you mean.
+- You can use both in the same script because the namespace (`numpy` vs `torch`) clarifies what you mean.

 ### global vs local namespaces